 Campus & Community Engagement

 The curriculum of the B.A. in Human Development facilitates many opportunities for students to become more familiar with service to the community, both locally and globally.
 Service learning is included throughout the curriculum.
+The Human Development major culminate is 90 hours of field work that is equal to an internship.
 These learning activities help students to clarify their career objectives, gain human service competence, and establish important networks.